bootdotdev/blog/content/open-source/automatic-cross-platform-deployments-with-electron-on-a-ci-server-travis.md

   - prod
 ```

 The comments in the above file should explain what each step does, but the basic idea is to _yarn test_ on each pull request to verify that a pull request doesn't break the app.
-Then, once code is merged into the prod branch, we trigger the following deploy script to build and push our code to Github Releases:
+Then, once code is merged into the prod branch, we trigger the following deploy script to build and push our code to GitHub Releases:

 Copy this file to _deploy.travis.sh_